As well as text, email quickly evolved into a way of sending all sorts of files across the web easily

 One of the best features of e-mail is that you can attach other documents and files to your messages.
 This remains a very useful way of transfering files between people, ensuring it's delivered securely to the person you intended to

 While you can send almost any file along with an email, that doesn't mean you should.
 Avoid using odd file formats, or expecting that the receiver will install a program just to read/access your document.

-Common formats you can use:
+Common file formats you can send

 Formats to avoid

-Remember that most people have a limit on both the size of individual messages they can receive (adding together the sizes of all the attachments with a message), along with the total size of their message inbox.
+Most people have a limit on both the size of individual messages they can receive (adding together the sizes of all the attachments with a message), along with the total size of their message inbox.
 Therefore, they won't appreciate

 If you've got a collection of files or photos, consider uploading them to a common network location or somewhere online.
 You can also use a free service to send huge files such as www.wetransfer.com.
 Be aware that, once uploaded, anyone